INTERNATIONAL JOINT DEGREE

 Please be sure to speak with ISSO about the implications of an international joint degree program for your F1 visa status and OPT.
 As a general rule, if you spend your entire 3L year abroad and do not receive your degree in May of that year, your F1 status will end upon completion of your 2L year.
 Specific challenges and strategies may vary depending on nationality.

-Online applications for all international study abroad programs are open during the month of February each year.
-Students who wish to enroll in one of the international joint degree programs should plan to apply in the spring semester of their 1L year in order to go abroad during their 3L year.
+Online applications for all international semester abroad programs open annually during the spring term.
+Students who wish to enroll in the Sciences Po double degree program should plan to apply in the spring semester of their 1L year for study abroad during their 3L year.

 Columbia Law School Application Requirements: